 - stiff or swollen joints

-You may also experience psoriasis on your genitals.
-The most common type of psoriasis found in this region is inverse psoriasis, which forms in the folds of your skin.
-It may appear as smooth, dry, red lesions.
-Inverse psoriasis often lacks the scales associated with plaque psoriasis.
+You may also experience another type of psoriasis, called inverse psoriasis, on your genitals.
+Inverse psoriasis forms in the folds of your skin.
+It may appear as smooth, red, and shiny lesions.
+Inverse psoriasis lacks the scales associated with plaque psoriasis.